johnhwen1/ttgc/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>.
 Alternatively, you can install the model locally and run the same example notebook (see below for instructions).

 ### Installing and running locally
+(Optional)
+Create a virtual environment first.
+If you have an Anaconda distribution of Python, double check your python version is greater than 3.9.

 Use either of two methods below to save and run the code locally.
 #### Method 1: Pip install
 Pip install by running